spacekimchi/traders/README.md

  - Actix-web will automatically convert `actix_web::Error`s into an HttpResponse
  - We can create an error enum to convert errors and implement the `actix_web::ResponseError` trait to define our own HttpResponse for errors

+## Tests

+Run tests with the command `cargo test`

+If you want to run a certain test, you can specify the name of the test.
+ - Ex: `cargo test authorized_user_creation` will run tests that match `authorized_user_creation`

+If you want to capture `println!()` statements, add `-- --nocapture` to the command.
+ - Ex: `cargo test -- --nocapture`

 ## TODO
 - [x] Bring database changes from other repository and get at least homepage to show
 - [x] Set up server to display homepage